The CW Developing New Nancy Drew Series

 Then, in 2017, Deadline reported that NBC was working on a different show featuring an adult Nancy Drew.
 In this version, she is the author of a teen book series based on a young, female detective who tries to solve a real-life murder mystery with her two BFFs.

 Nancy Drew was created by book publisher Edward Stratemeyer, who also introduced readers to the Hardy Boys, the Bobbsey Twins, and the Rover Boys in the early 1900s.
-He used a team of freelancers to write each book, but created a unique pen name for each series so readers would think that a single person wrote the stories.
+He used a team of freelancers to write each book but created a unique pen name for each series so readers would think that a single person wrote the stories.
 The Nancy Drew books are all credited to the fake Carolyn Keene.

 The popular character was first brought to television in 1977’s The Hardy Boys/Nancy Drew Mysteries, which aired for three seasons on ABC and starred Pamela Sue Martin (Dynasty).
 In 1995, actress Tracy Ryan played the amateur sleuth and criminology student in the syndicated series Nancy Drew.
 That program was canceled halfway through its first season.
 A 2002 made-for-TV movie, also just titled Nancy Drew, featured Maggie Lawson (Lethal Weapon, Psych) as the mystery-lover, a college student studying journalism.
 This flick was created as a pilot for a possible TV series, but that never came to fruition.